Chapter 6

 Transform Us

-God's goal for us, because these things motivate us.
-God
+achieve God's goal for us, because these things motivate us.

-undoubtedly wishes that He did not have to allow us to be afflicted
+God undoubtedly wishes that He did not have to allow us to be

-and thus experience pain, but He knows He must if we are to be
+afflicted and thus experience pain, but He knows He must if we

-transformed.
-I am also convinced that He uses the minimum
+are to be transformed.
+I am also convinced that He uses the

-amount of pain and challenge necessary to accomplish the change,
+minimum amount of pain and challenge necessary to accomplish

-but He does use every bit of pressure that is necessary to
+the change, but He does use every bit of pressure that is

 God Is Most Interested In Our